Rammechh/CRIO_Course/README.md

   + CSS Flexbox is used to automatically arrange HTML elements according to the screen size i.e, the page will look clean viewed on a laptop or on mobile.
 Flexbox works by setting an HTML element as a flex container and positions the child elements within the flex container element.
   + **display: flex;** You’ll see all six tiles arranged in the same row.
 The horizontal axis is the main axis of the flex container by default which makes the vertical axis, the cross axis.
 Try using the flex-direction property to change the main axis of the flex container.
   + **flex-wrap: wrap;** property on the flex container to split the elements into multiple lines when required
+  + **justify-content: center;** The justify-content property of the flex container can be used to change how the elements are aligned across the main axis (horizontal axis here).
+  + **align-items: baseline;** The align-items property is used to align the elements across the cross axis (vertical axis here).
+  +